 Richmond Fed economist Andreas Hornstein has studied entry and exit rates in an effort to understand the unusual increase in long-term unemployment that characterized the 2007-09 recession and subsequent recovery (Hornstein 2012).
-The long-term unemployment rate — the share of unemployed workers who have been out of work for more than 26 weeks — reached 45 percent in 2010, and as of early 2014 it was still above 35 percent.
-The average duration of unemployment has remained above 35 weeks since January 2011.
+The long-term unemployment rate — the share of unemployed workers who have been out of work for more than 26 weeks — reached 45 percent in 2010 and remained above 30 percent until early 2015.
+The average duration of unemployment remained above 30 weeks from early 2010 until mid-2015.

-Taking a broader view of the labor market, Richmond Fed economists have constructed an alternative measure of labor market slack.
+Taking a broader view of the labor market, Hornstein, with Kudlyak and Fabian Lange of McGill University, has constructed an alternative measure of labor market slack, the Hornstein-Kudlyak-Lange Non-Employment Index (NEI).
 This measure considers all people age 16 and over who are currently not working as potentially employable, but it also recognizes that they are not all equally likely to find a job.
-By construction, this measure has a higher natural non-employment rate than the standard unemployment rate, but the changes parallel those of the standard unemployment rate, and both rates are about halfway back to their pre-2007 troughs.
-This suggests that the standard unemployment rate does not understate the amount of slack in the labor market (Hornstein, Kudlyak, Lange, and Sablik 2014).
+By construction, the NEI has a higher natural non-employment rate than the standard unemployment rate, but the changes parallel those of the standard unemployment rate.
+Currently, both rates have declined close to their pre-2007 troughs, which suggests that the standard unemployment rate does not understate the amount of slack in the labor market.

 Unemployment and Monetary Policy